By Indi Rooney

 Ask your boss if they have a free NPP membership.
 More than 300,000 NPP members save on business items they use every day.
 Plus, they can share select discounts with their employees.
-These employee benefits include deals on Skechers sneakers and Airgas work boots.
+These employee benefits include deals on Airgas work boots and other footwear.
 The perfect flair for restaurant uniforms everywhere.

 NPP membership is free with no obligation to buy anything.
 Learn more about NPP and how it works.
 If you’re not an NPP member, join today and nab a wide variety of savings.
 Stay on budget while keeping your little piggies out of harm’s way.